 You can’t put all your eggs in one basket and then ignore them, even if that basket is cash, If your plan is still based on living off the interest, or if it has been a while since you last updated your plan, perhaps now is a good time to review the assumptions and see if they are still reasonable.

-Disclosure covering writer, editor, and publisher: FDRXX is used by our affiliate, Capital Cities Asset Management, as the cash-sweep fund for many non-taxable accounts.
-No positions in any of the companies or ETF sponsors mentioned.
-No income, revenue, or other compensation (either directly or indirectly) received from, or on behalf of, any of the companies or ETF sponsors mentioned.
+Disclosure: No positions in any of the securities, companies, or ETF sponsors mentioned.
+No income, revenue, or other compensation (either directly or indirectly) is received from, or on behalf of, any of the companies or ETF sponsors mentioned.